denoland/docs/runtime/manual/advanced/deploying_deno/aws_lightsail.md

+---
-# Deploy Deno to Amazon Lightsail
+title: Deploy Deno to Amazon Lightsail
+---

 [Amazon Lightsail](https://aws.amazon.com/lightsail/) is the easiest and cheapest way to get started with Amazon Web Services.
 It allows you to host